denten-books/plain-text/4-screen.md

 computation is to striate otherwise-smooth details, among details, to push upwards towards the sovereign, to make only high-level control available to the user and then only those aspects of control that are deemed appropriate to the sovereign (loc.
 159)."
-To get to the bottom of the contemporary unease with digitization, we will first examine some of the material contexts that support the propagation of digital media.
+To make sense of the contemporary unease with digitization, we will first examine some of the material contexts that support the propagation of digital media.
 We will then look at a few formal, theoretical attempts to describe the particularity of digital representation.
 Finally, we will have the chance to examine the specifics by which digital media necessitates a change in the "mode" of specifically digital